Getting Started with Inky Frame

 How do I make an example run whenever Inky Frame's powered up?

-Save your example as main.py if you want it to run automatically every time Inky Frame is powered up or reset.
-It's a good idea to test your code is working as expected before you do this, as a malfunctioning main.py can lock up your Pico and stop it from communicating with Thonny.
+if you want it to run automatically every time Inky Frame is powered up or reset.
+It's a good idea to test your code is working as expected before you do this, as a malfunctioning main.py

 How do I factory reset?

-If you do find yourself in a sticky main.py situation, you can delete all your programs from Inky Frame's flash memory and start again from scratch by downloading this special .uf2 file and copying it to Inky Frame whilst it's in bootloader/DFU mode.
+situation, you can delete all your programs from Inky Frame's flash memory and start again from scratch by downloading this special .uf2 file and copying it to Inky Frame whilst it's in bootloader/DFU mode.
 Once you've done that, you'll need to copy the MicroPython image across again - read on for how to do that.

 You may also find clearing the flash to be useful if you encounter problems after upgrading to the newest version of MicroPython - just make sure you save any code you've been working on to your computer first!

-How do I install MicroPython?
+How do I install MicroPython (and the examples)?

 If you have an older Inky Frame that doesn't come with MicroPython and the launcher pre-installed, you'll need to do that yourself.
 You can also follow these instructions if something goes wrong, and you need to reinstall the files.

-If you're brand new to Raspberry Pi Pico/RP2040s, you might find the step by step instructions in our Getting Started with Raspberry Pi Pico tutorial useful - it will show you how to install our custom MicroPython build and goes into more detail about how to use Thonny .
+If you're brand new to Raspberry Pi Pico/RP2040/RP2350, you might find the step by step instructions in our Getting Started with Raspberry Pi Pico tutorial useful - it will show you how to install our custom MicroPython build and goes into more detail about how to use Thonny .
 Here's a quick TLDR!

-• Connect Inky Frame to your computer with a USB cable.
+- Connect Inky Frame to your computer with a USB cable.

-• Hold down the BOOT button of Inky Frame, and then tap the RESET button.
+- Hold down the BOOT button of Inky Frame, and then tap the RESET button.
 This will put it into bootloader mode, and it should appear as a drive on your computer called RPI-RP2.

-• Copy the .uf2 file to the RPI-RP2 drive - once you've done that Inky Frame will reboot.
+- Copy the .uf2 file to the RPI-RP2 drive - once you've done that Inky Frame will reboot.

 Deep sleep mode and battery behaviour

 If Inky Frame is plugged in via USB, it will never go into deep sleep mode.
-It will spring into life and attempt to run main.py as soon as it has USB power, just like any Pico/RP2040 board running MicroPython.
+It will spring into life and attempt to run main.py

 However, if you're powering Inky Frame by battery things will work a little differently - the hardware level power saving features will kick in, which can be a bit confusing and make it look like you have a duff battery.

-Once you hit reset on a battery powered Inky, you'll have to press one of the buttons to trigger it to wake up and run main.py.
+.
 It needs a fairly solid press to wake it up (this is because there's a short delay whilst MicroPython starts up, so it can miss quick button presses).

 SD card problems?